nussmueller-dev/NesaBot/README.md

 ## 📝 Notes

-- The bot checks the grades every 15 Minutes, so you might not get informes emediatly
+- The bot checks the grades every 15 Minutes, so you might not get informs immediately
 - The bot currently only supports WhatsApp and Discord, but could be extended to support other messaging platforms in the future.

 ## 📄 License